ergoMixer/ergoMixBack/README.md

   NOTE: Database schema for version 3.0.0 has changed; So, please consider binding to a different location if you previously have used an older version.

+  NOTE: If you want to buy SigmaUSD/SigmaRSV directly from the mixer, DO NOT SET withdrawal address when creating the mix/covert address and use "Set Later" option.
+        Later, at the moment of buying SigmaUSD/SigmaRSV, set withdraw address and choose "AGE USD" option.